 Homeless prevention programs are also funded by both ESG and other state funds.
 These funds allow agencies to keep individuals and families from becoming homeless in the first place.
 This allows families to avoid potential trauma, upheaval, and an eviction on their record.
-In order to promote efficient use of funds, the Division of Housing encourages targeting of prevention funds towards those with the greatest need.
+In order to promote efficient use of funds, the Division of Energy, Housing and Community Resources encourages targeting of prevention funds towards those with the greatest need.

-The HOME TBRA program targets individuals or families who are homeless or at risk of homelessness and have at least one household member with a disability, with priority to those with mental health issues.
+The HOME TBRA program targets individuals or families who are: homeless or homeless and have special needs which include at least one household member with a disabilityyouth transitioning from foster care and homeless and have experienced domestic violence..
 This program provides up to 24 months of rental assistance, which can help families stabilize after an experience with housing instability or homelessness.